John Lennon: How a Lifelong Rebel Became a Voice for Change

 America vs. Lennon

-After moving to New York in 1971, Lennon and Ono became active participants in the American left-radical movement.
-The Nixon administration’s “strategic countermeasure” against Lennon’s anti-war protests was an attempt to deport him.
-The legal battle lasted four years, and until 1976, the US immigration service denied Lennon the right to live overseas.
-Lennon’s double album *Elephant’s Memory* addressed women’s rights, interracial relations, the UK’s role in the Northern Ireland conflict, and his struggles obtaining a green card.
+Lennon’s work with the band Elephant’s Memory addressed women’s rights, interracial relations, the Troubles in Northern Ireland, and his own struggles obtaining a green card.
 The album’s commercial failure was expected.
-Critics called Lennon a “pathetic aging revolutionary,” and two charity concerts in New York for psychiatric hospital patients were the musician’s last full performances.
+Critics labeled Lennon a “pathetic aging revolutionary,” and two charity concerts in New York for psychiatric hospital patients were among his last full-scale performances.

-Lennon with son and wife
+Lennon with his son and wife

 Pause or End?